Calcium caseinate: Physical properties

 Caseins are found in milk which is held together by colloidal calcium phosphate.
 Calcium caseinate is generally stable at a pH above 5.7, and appears as a milky liquid.
-This is unlike ammonium, potassium, and sodium caseinates, which are practically clear.
-At a neutral or acidic pH, casein is relatively insoluble in water, and is easily separated from other milk proteins, sugars, and minerals.
 Casein can be resuspended by alternating the pH levels with NaOH or Ca(OH)2, resulting in aqueous solutions of sodium caseinate or calcium caseinate.
 Most caseinates are capable of withstanding temperatures of up to 140°C (284°F), however calcium caseinate is influenced by heat with temperatures as low as 50°C (122°F).
 Calcium is a divalent cation, allowing it to form bonds with several caseinate anions.
 The binding of a calcium ion is able to reduce the electrostatic repulsion and induces a net attraction between caseins.
 This leads to the formation of several covalent bonds between caseinate anions, which can ultimately cause the cross-linked caseinate to form pockets of hydrophobic regions.
 Calcium caseinate forms visco-elastic suspensions which increase remarkably when increasing concentration (50–300 g L−1) and decreasing temperature(10–50 °C).